dirkpostma/alcoholy-web/README.md

 This project uses [Playwright](https://playwright.dev/) for E2E testing.

-- make sure webserver is running, `yarn dev`
-- run `yarn test` to execute tests
+Run `yarn test` to execute tests.
+Webserver is started automatically, if needed.